National Children's Orchestra of Great Britain: Concerts

 Repertoire for the concerts is varied and includes Classical, Romantic, 20th and 21st century music, as well as film scores.
-The NCO has commissioned, premiered and played new pieces by contemporary composers such as Matthew Curtis and Stephen Frost.
+The NCO has commissioned, premiered and played new pieces by contemporary composers such as Matthew Curtis, Rachel Portman, Debbie Wiseman and Kristina Arakelyan.
 The Orchestras have a reputation for tackling challenging repertoire.
-As of 2025, recent performances had included Gershwin's Rhapsody in Blue and La Valse by Ravel (both performed by Main Orchestra) and Der Rosenkavalier Suite by Richard Strauss and Curtis' Paths to Urbino (performed by the U13 Orchestra).
+As of 2025, recent performances have included Mussorgsky’s Pictures at an Exhibition (orchestrated by Ravel) and Britten’s The Young Person’s Guide to the Orchestra (Spring 2025, Basingstoke), Shostakovich’s Symphony No. 5 (Winter 2024, Woolwich Works), Stravinsky’s Firebird Suite (1919 version, Summer 2025, Manchester), Rimsky-Korsakov’s Scheherazade (Summer 2025, Portsmouth), Walton’s Henry V and Howard Shore’s The Fellowship of the Ring Symphonic Suite (Summer 2025, Bristol).